-You can record growth information about your child including their height, length, weight and head circumference, or remove charts from view or edit the information at any time.
+You can record growth information about your child including their height, weight and head circumference, or remove charts from view or edit the information at any time.

 It's recommended that height and weight measurements are recorded at the same time to make sure your child’s body mass index (BMI) is calculated and graphed in the growth chart.
 It's best if these measurements are taken by your child’s doctor, who can compare them with the international average of children of the same age and sex.

 Select the record that you would like to add information to.

 Select Growth Charts.

 To start adding measurement information, select Add New Observation.

 Select your observation from the list.
 If you can’t see the list, uncheck the Show chart data only box to show it.